-- The council must ensure that the annual community inventory verification is submitted to the department by November 1 as per Policy G8 Community Inventory. - If submissions depart from this requirement, the department may hire a contractor to complete the inventory in non-compliant communities.
+- The council must ensure the annual community inventory verification is submitted to the department by November 1 (see Policy G8 Community Inventory). - If submissions depart from this requirement, the department may hire a contractor to complete the inventory in non-compliant communities.
 Costs associated with completing the inventory, will be deducted from the following years' O&M funding.